March 12, 2013

 Los Angeles area businesses that are currently BBB Accredited can continue to use the BBB seal during the transition.
 More information is available at la.bbb.org, and additional information will be available in the coming days and weeks.
 Anyone interested can sign up for an e-newsletter that will provide periodic updates.

 For 100 years, Better Business Bureau has been helping consumers find businesses, brands and charities they can trust.
 In 2012, consumers turned to BBB more than 124 million times for Business Reviews on more than 4.5 million companies and Charity Reports on 11,000 charities, all available for free at www.bbb.org.
-The Council of Better Business Bureaus is the umbrella organization for 113 local, independent BBBs across the United States and Canada, as well as home to its national programs on dispute resolution and industry self-regulation.
+The Council of Better Business Bureaus is the umbrella organization for the local, independent BBBs in the United States, Canada and Mexico, as well as home to its national programs on dispute resolution, advertising review, and industry self-regulation.